AshGreyG/ashgreyg.github.io/post/CS/Web3/Blockchain-basic-BTC.typ

 There is a blockchain architecture called #link("https://github.com/hyperledger/fabric")[*hyperledger fabric*], this is a kind of *alliance chain*.
 It only allows some reliable company to vote on which node is malicious.
 But in Bitcoin, we doesn't use alliance chain, every node has voting rights.
 But when malicious nodes are more than normal nodes, malicious nodes can attack indiscriminately.
 This is called *sybil attack*.

+#align(center)[
+  #figure(
+    diagram(
+      node-shape: rect,
+      node-stroke: 0.5pt,
+      node-fill: red.lighten(80%),
+      node((0,0), height: 15pt, width: 50pt, name: <1>),
+      node((1,0), height: 15pt, width: 50pt, name: <2>),
+      node((2,0), $upright(A) arrow.r upright(B)$, height: 15pt, width: 50pt, name: <3>),
+      node((2,0.7), $upright(A) arrow.r upright(C)$, height: 15pt, width: 50pt, name: <4>),
+      node((3,0), height: 15pt, width: 50pt, name: <5>),

+      edge(<2>, "-|>", <1>),
+      edge(<3>, "-|>", <2>),
+      edge(<4.west>, "-|>", <2.south>),
+      edge(<5>, "-|>", <3>)
+    ),
+    caption: "Longest PoW Chain"
+  )
+]

-So to avoid this attack, Bitcoin doesn't use this method, it uses *PoW* (Proof-of-Work).
+So to avoid this attack, Bitcoin doesn't use this method (In the bitcoin whitepaper, it's called *one-IP-address-one-vote*), it uses *PoW* (Proof-of-Work, or can be called *one-CPU-one-vote*).
 Different nodes have different computing power, the node who first calculates the nonce of this block has the right to write this block into blockchain.
+The majority decision is represented by the longest chain, which has the most PoW effort invested in it.
+The attacker node in figure 8 which is represented as $upright(A) arrow.r upright(C)$ transaction is double-spending, so it can't be verified.

+The longest PoW chain works as follows:
+*
+1. New transactions are broadcast to all nodes;
+2. Each node collects new transactions into a block;
+3. Each node works on finding a difficult PoW for its block;
+4. When a node finds a PoW, it broadcasts the block to all nodes;
+5. Nodes accept the block only if all transactions in it are valid and not double-spending;
+6. Nodes express their acceptance of the block by working on creating the next block in the blockchain, using the hash of the accepted blocks as the previous hash.
+*

+If two nodes broadcast different versions of the next block simultaneously, some nodes may receive one or another first, In that case, they work on the first one they received, but save the other branch in case it becomes longer.
+This situation will be broken when the next PoW is found and one branch becomes longer; the nodes that are working on the other branch will then switch to the longer one.
+This branch is then called the *orphan branch*.